 Balmy…the moment you step off of the plane in Cairns and smell the moist sweet tropical breeze you know you’re in North Queensland.

-Cairns’ famous Esplanade Lagoon, which overlooks the Barrier Reef, is a place where you’ll hear every accent in the United Nations and tempt your taste buds with all types of food.
+Cairns’ famous Esplanade Lagoon, overlooking the Barrier Reef, is a place where you’ll hear every accent in the United Nations.
+It’ll tempt your taste buds with all types of food.
 It’s packed with market stalls, cafes and bars.

-If you look beyond the modern facades, you’ll also get a sense of the old stone colonial architecture and a reminder that not that many years ago Cairns was an outpost only for the hardcore diver and even earlier – a Japanese pearl diving town.
+Look beyond the modern facades, and you’ll get a sense of the old stone colonial architecture.
+It’s a reminder that not that many years ago Cairns was an outpost only for the hardcore diver.
+And even earlier – a Japanese pearl diving town.

 The train stops at Barron Gorge for the not-so-feint-hearted to view the 250 metre high Barron Falls.

-There’s also fishing in the rivers and all the usual helicopter rides, bungee jumps and balloon rides that can help you get a great panoramic view from above the unique lines of geography (the reef, the beaches and the rainforest).
+There’s also fishing in the rivers and all the usual helicopter rides, bungee jumps and balloon rides.
+They all help you get a great panoramic view from above the unique lines of geography (the reef, the beaches and the rainforest).

-A great place to stay when your first arrive is Holloways Beach with all the tropical clichés of coconut trees overhanging golden sands.
+A great place to stay when your first arrive is Holloways Beach.
+It has all the tropical clichés of coconut trees overhanging golden sands.
 Hidden in the jungle (yes you are still in Cairns) are Balinese style resorts, as well as family run B&Bs.

-There are cafés and restaurants with some offering dining right next to the ocean’s edge.
+Cafés and restaurants offer dining right next to the ocean’s edge.
 Because it’s on the East Coast of Australia, you’ll catch the golden sunrise rather than the sunset.
 The reflections on the calm Coral Sea are a spectacular site at night.

 Trinity Beach is just a little further north.
 Buildings here are low-rise and the emerald palm trees line the often empty but stunning beach.
 Clifton Beach, further north, offers more of the same again.